1996: Scientific School Certificate at the Scientific Liceo “B. Russell" in Cles (TN), Italy, with final evaluation of 60/60.

 Within this activity, low noise APDs have been designed and fabricated in different standard CMOS technology nodes.
 A 64x64 monolithic APD image sensor for Time of Flight 3D ranging has been implemented in a standard 0.35um CMOS technology and a 3D camera based on the sensor has been demonstrated.

-Lucio Pancheri has contributed to the design and characterization of radiation detectors with monolithically integrated JFET-based readout channels, to be used in high resolution X-ray spectroscopy and X-ray imaging for biomedical and industrial applications.
+Lucio Pancheri has contributed to the design and characterization of radiation detectors, to be used in high resolution X-ray spectroscopy and X-ray imaging.

 5. Organic photodiodes